 It’s hard to discuss the N64 without bringing up Rare games, and while not their last or greatest game on the system, DK64 is an outstanding platformer, and some would argue it even overshadows Nintendo’s own Mario 64.
-The levels are massive, there’s tons of collectibles to go after and secrets to find, and the variety in the worlds is impressive.
-Better yet there’re five different Kongs to play as, each with their own unique abilities and collectibles to go after.
+The levels are massive, there are tons of collectibles to go after and secrets to find, and the variety in the worlds is impressive.
+Better yet there’s five different Kongs to play as, each with their own unique abilities and collectibles to go after.
 It’s a game so chock full of stuff Rare had to package it with the N64’s expansion pack just to make sure it worked.

 DK64 is a game pushing the N64 to its absolute limits.
 The graphics are some of the best on the system, with real-time lighting effects throughout the levels.
 The audio is nothing short of legendary, with reactive music that changes as you move through the worlds, creating an audio rollercoaster that adds so much to the experience.
-On every level, DK64 is a game that needs to be played by any fans of platformers and is a must have for N64 fans.
+On every level, DK64 is a game that needs to be played by any fans of platformers and is a must-have for N64 fans.
 (Andrew Vandersteen)

 Once upon a time, a bear and a bird traveled through many strange and varied worlds in their quest to stop an evil witch.
 Their adventure became legend, and Rareware’s platformer collect-a-thon prowess was once again beyond doubt.

 Two years later, they were back with an equally beloved sequel, Banjo-Tooie, a game whose reputation has soured a bit since 2000.
 Reviews of the Xbox 360 re-release were not as kind as the Nintendo 64 original, citing its monstrous size and an unwieldy number of collectibles.
 But rather than dwell on negatives, why not nail down why Banjo-Tooie actually deserves another look?